 - Make a cress-head (plant cress in an egg shell after decorating it to look like a person’s head).

-- Go foraging.
-Bullace and damsons are still around, or forage for holly and ivy to make seasonal decorations.
+- Go foraging for holly and ivy to make seasonal decorations.

 - Make fat-balls for the birds.
 Just add fat to bird seed, put string though it and hang outdoors in a cat-safe area.